Jamonygr/azure-landing-zone-lab/wiki/reference/hardening.md

 ## Networking notes

 - Firewall is on; VPN and on-prem simulation are off, so inbound access is only via the jumpbox public IP and LB NAT rules.
-- Private endpoints and Private DNS are on; SQL is off.
-If you later enable SQL, ensure the private endpoint DNS entries resolve from spokes.
+- Private endpoints and Private DNS are on; SQL is on.
+Confirm Private Link DNS resolves correctly from spokes before relying on private-only endpoints.
-- Application Gateway is off; leave it that way unless you wire backend IPs.
+- Application Gateway is on by default in the current profile.
+If you don't need it, set `deploy_application_gateway = false` to reduce cost and simplify traffic paths.

 ## PaaS footprint and regions

-- Functions and App Service deploy to `ukwest`, Static Web App to `eastus2`, Cosmos DB to `westus2` (quota workarounds).
-Align to a single region if latency/governance matters.
+- This repo supports alternate regions for quota workarounds via `paas_alternative_location` and `cosmos_location`.
+The current `terraform.tfvars` uses `canadacentral` (PaaS alternative) and `northeurope` (Cosmos).
 - Disable PaaS flags you do not need to reduce surface area and deployment time.

 ## Cost and lifecycle